stecavalli/user-auth-backend/README.md

 # React

-The [user-auth-backend](https://github.com/stecavalli/user-auth-backend) repository is an integral part of this project.
 This project is a test for sending data from the frontend to the backend.
 <br>
 The backend of this project is connected and managed by the [Render](https://www.render.com/) site